Privacy

 Relevant legal bases

-Below you will find an overview of the legal basis of the GDPR on the basis of which we process personal data.
-Please note that in addition to the regulations of the GDPR, national data protection regulations may apply in your or our country of residence or domicile.
-If more specific legal bases apply in individual cases, we will inform you of these in the data protection declaration.
+Below you will find an overview of the GDPR legal bases on which we process personal data.
+Please note that in addition to the GDPR regulations, national data protection laws may apply in your or our country of residence or establishment.
+Furthermore, should more specific legal bases apply in individual cases, we will inform you of these in the privacy policy.

 Consent (Art.
-6 Para.
-1 S. 1 lit. a.
-GDPR) – The data subject has given his or her consent to the processing of personal data concerning him or her for a specific purpose or several specific purposes.
+6 para.
+1 sentence 1 lit. a.
+GDPR) – The data subject has given consent to the processing of his or her personal data for one or more specific purposes.

-Fulfillment of a contract and pre-contractual inquiries (Art.
+Contractual performance and pre-contractual inquiries (Art.
 6 para.
 1 sentence 1 lit. b.
-GDPR) – Processing is necessary for the performance of a contract to which the data subject is a party or to carry out pre-contractual measures at the request of the data subject take place.
+GDPR) – The processing is necessary for the performance of a contract to which the data subject is a party or in order to take steps at the request of the data subject prior to entering into a contract.

 Legal obligation (Art.
 6 para.
 1 sentence 1 lit. c.
-GDPR) – Processing is necessary to fulfill a legal obligation to which the person responsible is subject.
+GDPR) – The processing is necessary for compliance with a legal obligation to which the controller is subject.

-In addition to the data protection regulations of the General Data Protection Regulation, national data protection regulations apply in Germany.
-This includes in particular the law to protect against misuse of personal data during data processing (Federal Data Protection Act – BDSG).
-In particular, the BDSG contains special regulations on the right to information, the right to deletion, the right to object, the processing of special categories of personal data, processing for other purposes and transmission and automated decision-making in individual cases, including profiling.
-Furthermore, it regulates data processing for the purposes of the employment relationship (Section 26 BDSG), in particular with regard to the establishment, implementation or termination of employment relationships and the consent of employees.
-Furthermore, state data protection laws of the individual federal states may apply.
+In addition to the data protection regulations of the General Data Protection Regulation (GDPR), national data protection regulations apply in Germany.
+These include, in particular, the Federal Data Protection Act (BDSG).
+The BDSG contains specific provisions regarding the right of access, the right to erasure, the right to object, the processing of special categories of personal data, processing for other purposes, and data transfers, as well as automated decision-making in individual cases, including profiling.
+Furthermore, it regulates data processing for employment-related purposes (§ 26 BDSG), especially with regard to the establishment, execution, or termination of employment relationships and the consent of employees.
+In addition, state data protection laws of the individual federal states may also apply.

 Security measures

-We take appropriate technical and organizational measures in accordance with the legal requirements, taking into account the state of the art, the implementation costs and the type, scope, circumstances and purposes of the processing as well as the different probabilities of occurrence and the extent of the threat to the rights and freedoms of natural persons to ensure a level of protection appropriate to the risk.
+In accordance with legal requirements, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the varying likelihood and severity of the threat to the rights and freedoms of natural persons, we implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk.

-The measures include, in particular, ensuring the confidentiality, integrity and availability of data by controlling physical and electronic access to the data as well as the access, input, disclosure, ensuring availability and its separation.
-We have also set up procedures to ensure that the rights of those affected are exercised, data are deleted and responses are made to data threats.
-We also take the protection of personal data into account when developing or selecting hardware, software and procedures in accordance with the principle of data protection, through technology design and through data protection-friendly default settings.
+These measures include, in particular, ensuring the confidentiality, integrity, and availability of data by controlling physical and electronic access to the data, as well as access to, input of, transfer of, and ensuring the availability and separation of the data.
+Furthermore, we have established procedures that guarantee the exercise of data subject rights, the deletion of data, and responses to data breaches.
+We also consider the protection of personal data during the development and selection of hardware, software, and processes, in accordance with the principles of data protection by design and by default.

-SSL encryption (https): To protect your data transmitted via our online offering, we use SSL encryption.
-You can recognize such encrypted connections by the prefix https:// in the address bar of your browser.
+SSL encryption (https): To protect the data you transmit via our online service, we use SSL encryption.
+You can recognize such encrypted connections by the prefix https:// in your browser's address bar.

 Deletion of data

-The data processed by us will be deleted in accordance with the legal requirements as soon as the consent for processing is revoked or other permissions no longer apply (e.g. if the purpose of processing this data no longer applies or it is not necessary for the purpose).
+The data we process will be deleted in accordance with legal requirements as soon as the consents allowing its processing are revoked or other permissions cease to apply (e.g., if the purpose of processing this data no longer exists or it is no longer necessary for that purpose).

-Unless the data is deleted because it is required for other legally permissible purposes, its processing will be limited to these purposes.
-This means that the data is blocked and not processed for other purposes.
-This applies, for example, to data that must be stored for commercial or tax reasons or whose storage is necessary to assert, exercise or defend legal claims or to protect the rights of another natural or legal person.
+Unless the data is deleted because it is required for other legally permissible purposes, its processing will be restricted to those purposes.
+This means the data will be blocked and not processed for any other purpose.
+This applies, for example, to data that must be retained for commercial or tax law reasons, or whose storage is necessary for the establishment, exercise, or defense of legal claims, or for the protection of the rights of another natural or legal person.

-Our data protection information may also contain further information on the storage and deletion of data, which applies primarily to the respective processing.
+Our privacy policy may also contain further information on the storage and deletion of data, which takes precedence for the respective processing activities.

 Use of cookies